 Pilsen Arts & Community House has been an effort we have worked towards over the years.
 We didn't know when or what it would become specifically, but we felt the time was always near as we learned and grew with our community.
 Now more than ever, especially during these months of global pandemic and global social justice movements, we became more reflective and motivated on how we would open our doors again to continue meaningful creative community work.

 We have now officially transitioned to operate as Pilsen Arts & Community House, a 501(c)3 nonprofit organization.
 We are confident we will be able to continue to offer space, resources and creative community engagement.
 Through exhibitions, art instruction and mentorships, we aim at fostering positive relationships with artists and community members.
-We share a responsibility to insure continued creative growth and service in Pilsen while providing opportunities and space for all.
+We share a responsibility to ensure continued creative growth and service in Pilsen while providing opportunities and space for all.

 Thank you to the many supporters over the years to all our projects and activities.
 We invite you to join us in supporting and being part of the work this organization is committed to maintain in our beloved Pilsen.

 Pablo Ramirez is an artist, organizer, poet that has deep ties to the neighborhood of Pilsen.
 He has been heavily influenced by the cultural and artistic traditions that have existed in the neighborhood since he lived on 17th St. as a child.
 From the storytelling of the likes of Carlos Cortez, David Hernandez, Carlos Cumpian to the murals of Alejandro Romero, Marcos Raya and Sal Vega he took it all in and now translates it all out in his poetry and artwork.
 He has deep roots in Hip-Hop and loves to communicate with that same swagger and style.
-As President of Pilsen Arts & Community House, he will work towards securing the organizations role as a steward to the creative ideals and services of what the Pilsen community has provided to us over generations.
+As Board President of Pilsen Arts & Community House, he will work towards securing the organizations role as a steward to the creative ideals and services of what the Pilsen community has provided to us over generations.